howerj/liblisp/doc/plan.md

 I would like to make file I/O and text processing easy like they are in perl, awk and sed.

-### Colorize output and pretty print it

-**DONE**

-Pretty printing S-expressions should be relatively easy, colorizing the output on demand as well could make any output easier to read.

-### Relatively Efficient

-By better choice of data structures and algorithms, as well as architectural decisions, I can implement a more efficient interpreter.
-I should move from an array based approached to linked lists to help with insertion / deletion and processing of environments.

-### Bignum support

-Support for bignums!
-The only type of number lisps need!
-Currently only signed integers are supported and this is rather limiting.

 ### Easy system command execution, text parsing, text manipulation and file I/O